keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 * Releases v0.7.0 and later can be installed using the [Helm Chart](#use-helm-chart).
-  This is the preferred strategy because it allows you to customize your cluster..
+  This is the preferred strategy because it allows you to customize your cluster.

 * All releases can be installed using the [manifests](#use-manifests).